 Whole Food Meal Replacement Shake to Supplement My Diet

 Looking for an alternative to my breakfast cereal, I decided to swap in a meal replacement shake.
 This one, like my multivitamin, is made from whole foods.
 It’s also Amazon’s top seller in the category and one of the best deals on the market for the quality and type of ingredients versus serving size.
-It doesn’t keep you full for hours, but I find it takes the edge off my hunger in the morning while providing necessary vitamins, minerals, and fiber.
+I find it takes the edge off my hunger in the morning while providing necessary vitamins, minerals, and fiber.
+I typically drink it at 7am and don’t eat again until 10am.

 In case you’re wondering, I researched vitamin doses, toxicity levels, and upper limits.
 I learned that vitamin overdose is pretty hard to do.
 The levels of the fat-soluble vitamins, like A, D, E, and K, are not nearly high enough, between this and my multivitamin, to cause concern of toxicity or overdose.
 The rest of the vitamins and minerals are mostly water-soluble and will filter out through the urine if there is excess.